Azumaya Objects in Triangulated Bicategories: Motivation

 Here is the classical theorem, which follows directly from \cref{thm:AzumayaEquiv}.
 It provides a link between Eilenberg-Watts equivalences and the more calculable conditions of central, separable and faithfully projective.

-\begin{thm}[See \ref{thm:AzumayaEquiv}] Let $k$ be a commutative ring, and $A$ a $k$-algebra.
-The following are equivalent: \begin{enumerate} \item $A$ is invertible as an $(A^e,k)$-bimodule and thus $A^e$ is Eilenberg-Watts equivalent to $k$. \item $A$ is central and separable over $k$. \item $A$ is faithfully projective over $k$ and the ``sandwich map'' (unit)
+\begin{thm*}[See \ref{thm:AzumayaEquiv}] Let $k$ be a commutative ring, and $A$ a $k$-algebra.
+The following are equivalent: \begin{enumerate} \item $A$ is invertible as a $(k, A^e)$-bimodule, thus providing an Eilenberg-Watts equivalence between $A^e$ and $k$. \item $A$ is central and separable over $k$. \item $A$ is faithfully projective over $k$ and the unit map

-is an isomorphism. \item There is a $k$-algebra $B$ such that $A \otimes_k B$ is Eilenberg-Watts equivalent to $k$. \end{enumerate} \end{thm}
+is an isomorphism. \item There is a $k$-algebra $B$ such that $A \otimes_k B$ is Eilenberg-Watts equivalent to $k$. \end{enumerate} \end{thm*}